primalibjs/primalib/geo/PRIMAGEO.md

   - Geometric by default (any dimension)
   - Algebraic when power-of-2 (2D, 4D, 8D) - where division algebras live
   - Direct relation with Point: `space.point()` creates the right type
-  - See [SPACE.md](./SPACE.md) for details about Space as hyperplanes and the Frobenius Theorem
+  - See [SPACE.md](./SPACE.md) for details about Space as planes and the Frobenius Theorem
 - **Points**: n-dimensional points with numeric indexing and destructuring support
   - Unified hierarchy: `point` → `complex` → `quaternion` → `octonion`
 - **Complex Numbers**: Full algebraic operations (multiplication, division, exponentiation)